 • 3- Add all the other ingredients and season with soy sauce;

-yakisoba sauce recipe
+Yakisoba sauce recipe

 • 1 teaspoon of sugar;

-• 1 coffee spoon of aji-no-moto;
+• 1 teaspoon of aji-no-moto;

 • 3 tablespoons of soy sauce (shoyu);